TheSharks/WildBeast/docs/install_linux.md

 ## Configuration

 Now it's time to do some additional configuration.
 The minimum defaults have been defined already through docker-compose.yml, but the bot will only have fairly limited functionality if left at this state.
-Create a **.env** file in the WildBeast directory and open it with your preferred text editor, following the [dotenv syntax](https://www.npmjs.com/package/dotenv#usage).
+Open **.env** again.

-Here is a list of the environment variables that you can define.
+Here is a list of environment variables we recommend you define or at least consider defining.
 Check the footnotes for brief instructions on how to get the API keys below.

 | Variable | Description | Commands using this | Type |
 | -------- | ----------- | ------------------- | ---- |